Return Of The Vibe – Part 3

 When our new releases were ready for collection from the pressing plant, which was usually PR records in Wimbledon, I’d jump in my old MG Metro and head up the M3 from Bournemouth, cut across to the A3 and head into Wimbledon to collect the records (because it was usually cheaper back then to pick them up myself than get charged £50 for a distributor to pick them up!)
 If it was an Underdog release, I’d fit as many records as I could into the Metro (I swear I once got 2000 in there which tested out the hydro-eleastic suspension) and head up to Soho to drop a couple of boxes to Nicky at Blackmarket Records, then head out of town on the M4 to see Phil at Vinyl Distribution in Reading.
 If it was a Stormtrooper release I’d head up to see Lee at Mo’s Music Machine and drop most of the records there for distribution.

 I’d keep a box or 2 and then head to Camden to see Jimmy J at Remix Records.
-They always had a joint on the go out the back, it was pre skunk days so it was still possible to function for the rest of the day!
 They could really shift some units of hardcore and I got to know Jimmy, Colin and Richie quite well.
 Maybe that’s where the deal got sorted for the Jimmy J and Cru-L-T remix, either way it helped put Stormtrooper Recordings on the map.

 So, why a BMX competition?
 Well, I used to run Underdog, Stormtrooper and Burning Bush Communications, but I didn’t write any of the tunes.
 I made sure that the tunes would get onto vinyl and into the record shops, but the running around I used to do was just logistics.